iomete/iom-docs/docs/user-guide/ldap-configuration.md

 Sync settings options include how often everything syncs: Full sync interval (seconds) or Updated/New LDAP user sync interval (seconds).

-- **Periodic Full Sync** Should periodic full synchronization of LDAP users be enabled in IOMETE?
+- **Periodic full sync** Should periodic full synchronization of LDAP users be enabled in IOMETE?
 If enabled, a number input field will appear below it to input the synchronization interval in seconds.
-- **Periodic Changed Users Sync** Should periodic synchronization of changed or newly created LDAP users be enabled in IOMETE?
-If yes, you'll see a number input field below to set the synchronization interval in seconds.

 <Img src="/img/user-guide/ldap/ldap-sync-settings.png" alt="LDAP configuration sync settings" maxWidth="600px" />